 Skip to main content

-Content Sharing
+Content sharing

 Content can be shared directly from the content itself or by navigating to the folder the content is saved to.

-Managing content access by folders
+Managing access with folders

-Users can also control content access by assigning rules in various folders and then adding content to those folders.
+You can also control content access by assigning rules in various folders and then adding content to those folders.
 For example, a user shares content to the organization’s Shared folder to make content accessible to the entire organization or save the content to your Personal folder.

 tip